-Use of sugarcane microsatellite markers as a potential cost effective method for molecular diversity analysis of sugarcane is described.
-Molecular diversity was analyzed in 84 genotypes of various Saccharum spp. and hybrids.
-After repeating the result three times on PAGE only clear and unambiguous bands were taken for scoring (Fig. 1, 2).
-An example of the obtained SSR profile is shown in Fig. 1&2.
+Protocol for the use of sugarcane microsatellite markers as a potential cost effective method for molecular diversity analysis of sugarcane is primary outcome of the research where as diversity among 83 Saccharum spp. genotypes and hybrids was estimated by established protocol.
+After repeating the result several times on PAGE (fig. 1 and fig. 2) only clear and unambiguous bands were considered in scoring.
 A total of 281 loci were generated, out of which 94.0% were polymorphic with a mean of 8.78 alleles per SSR locus (Table 2).
 The highest level of polymorphism was detected in UGSM followed by SCM and SGM.
 Complex banding patterns were encountered in sugarcane with the number of amplified fragments ranging from 4 (UGSM312) to 14 (UGSM667) (Table 2).
-Maximum number of bands (14) produced by SSR primer UGSM667 and least (4) by UGSM312.
 Fragments size ranged from 62 (SGM156 and UGSM585) to 1237 bp (SGM58) in length.

-Analysis of four Saccharum species and the fifty six cultivars including interspecific hybrids presented high level of genetic distances.
-Estimated genetic similarities (Jaccard's similarity) of elite sugarcane germplasm result a dendrogram (Fig. 3) and redial diagram (Fig. 4).
-Analysis of the SSR data using Jaccard's similarity coefficient measures of genetic identity and genetic distance showed that genetic similarity (GS) value ranged from 0.056 (B29-228 and N-75) to 0.778 (Co1158 and Co213) with a mean of 0.34 among sugarcane population, where as a low degree of similarity was also found between ISH112 & N56 (0.059), ISH112 & BG-15
+Analysis of four Saccharum spp. and fifty five cultivars including inter-specific hybrids shown high level of genetic diversity in some cases.
+Estimated genetic similarities (Jaccard's similarity) of elite sugarcane germplasm were visualized in dendrogram (Fig. 3) and radial diagram (Fig. 4).
+Analysis of the SSR data using Jaccard's similarity coefficient showed that genetic similarity (GS) values ranged from 0.056 (B29-228 and N-75) to 0.778 (Co1158 and Co213) with a mean of 0.34 among sugarcane population, where as a low degree of similarity was also found between ISH-112 & N56 (0.059), ISH-112 & BG-15 (0.060), B29-228 &

-(0.060), B29-228 & Gajraola (0.063).
-In the dendrogram, B29-228 and N-75 are in different clusters, diverse from each other and easily distinguishable among the genotypes tested (Fig 3, 4).
+Gajraola (0.063).
+In the dendrogram, B29-228 and N-75 are in different clusters, diverse from each other and easily distinguishable among the genotypes tested (Fig 3, 4)

-The cluster analysis grouped the 84 Saccharum species clones and commercial cultivars of sugarcane from tropical/subtropical part of India, PR China, Australia, Hawai, Indonesia, Barbados, Argentina and USA into 10 main groups.
+The cluster analysis of 83 Saccharum species clones and commercial cultivars of sugarcane from tropical/subtropical part of India, PR China, Australia, Hawai, Indonesia, Barbados, Argentina and USA into 10 main groups.
 Different clusters of the tree indicated a clear pattern of division among the sugarcane genotypes.
 Internodes reveal a general complex structure between cultivars when examined comparatively in terms of pedigree information, geographical origin, adaptation zone and morphological characters.